PTAB

 2. Patent Overview

 - Brief Description: The ’049 patent discloses a conversational voice user interface that processes natural language utterances.
-The system uses "short-term knowledge" accumulated during a single conversation and "long-term knowledge" from prior user interactions to determine context, interpret the user's intent, and generate an appropriate response.
+The system uses "short-term knowledge" from the current conversation and "long-term knowledge" from prior user interactions to determine context, interpret the user's intent, and generate an appropriate response.

 3. Grounds for Unpatentability